 I’ve been meaning to write a practical post on travelling with children, focusing on long inter-continental flights especially.
-It’s on my to-do list, has been for a while.
-And I will write it.
+It’s on my to-do list.
 But not today.
 However, I’ll share one of my tips now: wear them out.
 Worn-out kids, you see, fall asleep.
 Simple really.

 One of my favourite ways of wearing the kids out has been to schedule long stop-overs at intermediate airports, then being very active, outdoors if possible.
 A vigorous tumbling about before that 13-hour flight to Singapore is much more effective than sleeping pills.
 I’ve heaps of tips on how – and where – to wear the little ones out in London, Paris, Frankfurt, Copenhagen, Reykjavik…

 Now my youngest is 11 these little tricks are no longer necessary.
 As it happened, however, we had seven hours between flights a few weeks ago, in Munich.
 This was after a three-legged journey – including a long, boring inter-continental flight – and before the last quick two-hour flight home.
 The long wait was far from ideal and we were all a bit cranky.
 So although Munich airport is nice enough, we simply couldn’t face seven more hours indoors.
 Also, I had only been in Munich on business before, and not seen much of the city.
 Didn’t want to waste an opportunity, y’know.